Aneika Henry

-Aneika A. Henry (born February 13, 1986) is a Jamaican-Azerbaijani professional basketball player for OGM Orman Genclik Ankara of the Turkish Women's Basketball League..
+Aneika A. Henry (born February 13, 1986) is a professional basketball player for OGM Orman Genclik Ankara of the Turkish Women's Basketball League.
+Born in Jamaica and raised in the United States, she represents Azerbaijan internationally.

 Early life

 Henry was born in Jamaica.
 She was 11 years old when she and her family moved to the United States and lived in Florida.

 High school

 Henry was a 2004 graduate of Coral Gables Senior High School, where she played basketball.
 Upon graduation, she became enrolled at Seminole.

 College career

 In the first two years of her college career, Henry attended Seminole State College of Florida and played for the school's team in the National Junior College Athletic Association.
 In 2007, Henry then attended the University of Florida after graduation from Seminole, playing for the school's team in the more mainstream exposed National Collegiate Athletic Association.
 During her two years with Florida, she had 8 double-figure scoring games, had 2 double-figure rebounding games and participated in the 2008 Slam Sunk Contest.